UX143

 Program overview

-Treatment Modality: Monoclonal antibody
+Treatment Modality: Fully human monoclonal antibody

 Treatment Mechanism: Inhibit sclerostin